Budget Building Blocks

 - opportunities for absorption and continuous improvement within existing budgets;

 - growth in service areas (roadways, park space, population, etc.).

-This step considers the costs to maintain existing services and service levels at status quo, to keep all services as they are currently; to achieve this, a property tax target or indicative rate is set.
-Setting an indicative rate is an important step in the development of a singular or multi-year business plan and budget.
+This step forecasts the costs to maintain existing services and service levels at status quo, that is to keep all services as they are currently; to achieve this, operating expenses and operating revenues are reviewed to determine if there is a funding gap.
 A key risk to any business plan and budget is the continuous reworking of assumptions and plans due to moving targets and lack of parameters set at the beginning of the planning cycle.

 Step 3: Develop Corporate Business Plans to Achieve Priorities and Goals outlined in the City's Strategic Plan